 - SAP’s original plan for dominating the database market with HANA was overly optimistic.
 The software was given a massive marketing and PR push, and the company aimed for a penetrate and radiate approach, in which customers would adopt HANA and then purchase follow-on database products.

-- In May 2017, however, SAP came to an agreement to continue supporting Oracle database products through 2025.
+- In May 2017, however, SAP agreed to continue supporting Oracle database products through 2025.
 This suggested SAP was quietly distancing itself from the aim of dominating the database market with HANA.

 Introduction: Changes in Policy